What is Lumbago (acute lumbago)?

 - Excessive caffeine and alcohol consumption

-As we age, the spine naturally changes.
-It's important not to accept these changes as inevitable, but to proactively support them:
+With increasing age, the spine naturally changes.
+It is important not to accept these changes as inevitable, but to actively accompany them:

 Age-related risk factors: